Byron Adams

-Byron Adams (born 1955) is an American composer, conductor, and musicologist.
+Byron Adams (born 1955) is an American musicologist, composer, and conductor.

 Education

-Adams received his Bachelor of Music degree from Jacksonville University, his Master of Music degree from the University of Southern California, and his Doctor of Musical Arts degree from Cornell University.
+Adams received his bachelor of music degree from Jacksonville University, his master of music degree from the University of Southern California, and his doctor of musical arts degree from Cornell University.

 Career

-Adams is a composer of tonal music who employs individual adaptations of traditional techniques.
-His music has been performed at the 26th Warsaw Autumn International Festival of Contemporary Music, Bargemusic, the Da Camera Society of Los Angeles, and the Conservatoire Américain in Fontainebleau, France (where he taught in the summer of 1992), as well as by such ensembles as Cantus, the West Virginia Symphony Orchestra, and the Philharmonia Orchestra.
+Adams is a composer of tonal music.
+His music was performed at the Warsaw Autumn, Bargemusic, the Da Camera Society of Los Angeles, and the Conservatoire Américain de Fontainebleau in Fontainebleau, France (where he taught in the summer of 1992), as well as by such ensembles as Cantus, the West Virginia Symphony Orchestra, and the Philharmonia Orchestra.

 As a musicologist, Adams specializes in British and French music of the nineteenth and twentieth centuries.
-His essays have appeared in multiple journals such as The Musical Quarterly for which he has also served on the editorial board as an associate editor since 2009, and Music & Letters.
+His essays have been published in The Musical Quarterly, where he served on the editorial board as an associate editor since 2009, and Music & Letters.

-In 2007, he was appointed scholar-in-residence and a member of the program committee for the Bard Music Festival, for which he was the editor of Edward Elgar and His World (Princeton, 2007), in addition to giving pre-concert lectures and contributing program notes.
+In 2007, he was appointed scholar-in-residence and a member of the program committee for the Bard Music Festival, for which he was the editor of Edward Elgar and His World (Princeton, 2007).
+He also gave pre-concert lectures and contributed program notes.
 Other notable organizations for which he has written programs notes include the Philadelphia Orchestra and the American Symphony Orchestra, among others.
 In 2013, Adams was appointed one of the series editors for Music in Britain 1600–2000, published by the Boydell Press.

 Academic career

-Adams holds the rank of Distinguished Professor at the University of California, Riverside, Department of Music, where he served as department chair from 2002 to 2005.
-Adams was a guest lecturer at Gresham College, London, in December 2007, while he was a visiting fellow for the Institute of Musical Research, School of Advanced Studies of the University of London.
+Adams is distinguished professor at the music department of University of California, Riverside; he was department chair from 2002 to 2005.